Hamad-Alajeel/portfolio/Variational Autoencoder Movie Recommendations/readme.md

 \mathrm{KL}\bigl(q_{\phi}(z_u \mid x_u)\,\|\,p(z_u)\bigr).
  `$

 The traditional heuristic for controlling $\beta$ is to slowly anneal it to a value of 1 in order for the model to learn the latent state representations well before stabilizing the encoder stage's learning.
-In my paper, I experiment with two novel methods for controlling $\beta$.
+In my paper, I attempt to improve a variational autencoder used for movie recommendations, the mult-vae, by experimenting with two novel methods for controlling $\beta$.
 The first one inspired by NLP tasks cyclically anneals $\beta$.

 <div align="center">
   <img src="https://github.com/Hamad-Alajeel/portfolio/blob/main/assets/beta%20annealing%20(1).png">